 There is something I’ve learned about the Scots: They celebrate their history.
 They are proud of their legacy for never giving up, never quitting.
 Musicians play songs in pubs about their historical heroes, something Americans don’t do.
-They sing about brave exploits, lost battles, the centuries-old fight for independence.
-All know the words and sing along.
+They sing about brave exploits, lost battles, the centuries of fighting for independence.
+All know the words and all sing along.
 I have sat next to hard-working fishermen who get teary-eyed when they join together in song about William Wallace or Bonnie Prince Charlie.
 They honor the good fight every day.

 I was listening to a traditional Celtic music band in Inverness.
 Midway through a song, the band suddenly stopped and motioned for the bartender to increase the volume of the TV, so the whole bar could sing the Scottish national anthem at the start of a soccer game.
-I’ve never seen that in the U.S. The Scots are proud people.
+I’ve never seen that in the United States.
+The Scots are proud, patriotic people.

 And this may be a special moment in history for them.
 Yea or nay, it’s their own choice.
 Either way, I feel lucky to be here to watch it happen.